-Provide childcare for parents as requested and as the schedule allows.
+Provide childcare for parents as request and as the schedule allows.

 Complete children’s risk assessments and other related documentation within the first 72 hours of entering shelter.

-Identify children who may have been victims of physical, sexual, and/or emotional abuse as well as neglect, and report to the appropriate agencies in a timely manner.
+Identify children who may have been victims of physical, sexual, and/or emotional abuse as well as neglect, and reports to the appropriate agencies in a timely manner.

 Coordinate parent/family support services with other staff to address needs that arise.

-Provide support, guidance and referrals to parent/family as needed/requested.
+Provide support, guidance and referrals to parent/family as need/requested.